 How do I get credit for work/life knowledge?

 One of the first courses that online students will take in this program is the Prior Learning Assessment (LEAD 307).
-This course counts as three-credit hours toward degree completion, and the activities within the course provides the basis for faculty members to assess the level of competency development gained through past knowledge, skills and experiences that you have accumulated throughout your career.
+This course counts as three-credit hours toward degree completion, and the activities within the course provides the basis for faculty members to assess the level of competency development gained through past knowledge, skills, certifications, and experiences that you have accumulated throughout your career.

 How many college credits can I earn for my work/life knowledge?